Initiative 71 Explained: Your Guide to DC Cannabis Laws and Dispensaries

 What Is Initiative 71 Compliant?

-Initiative 71 compliant means following the rules of DC Initiative 71, which allows adults to possess and grow marijuana but not sell it.
-Instead, I 71 compliant DC shops offer marijuana as a free "gift" with the purchase of other items to stay within the law.
+Being Initiative 71 compliant referred to following the rules of DC’s Initiative 71, which previously allowed adults to possess and grow marijuana but not sell it.
+Under this framework, i71-compliant DC shops operated by offering marijuana as a free "gift" with the purchase of other items to stay within the law.

 What Is The I-71 Law In DC?

-The I-71 law in DC, also known as Initiative 71, allows adults in Washington, DC, to possess up to two ounces of marijuana and grow up to six plants for personal use.
-Selling marijuana remains illegal, leading to the unique gifting economy under i-71 compliance.
+The I-71 law in DC, also known as Initiative 71, allowed adults in Washington, DC, to possess up to two ounces of marijuana and grow up to six plants for personal use.
+Since selling marijuana remained illegal, this led to the unique gifting economy that operated under i71 compliance.